Brisbane set to be named 2032 Olympics host next month

 Bach cited the IOC's “strict rules” which were monitored by ethics and compliance officials.

-Still, Brisbane's rapid selection this year sidelined officials in Germany, Hungary, Indonesia and Qatar which had been in talks with Olympic officials about shaping bids.
+Still, Brisbane's rapid selection this year blindsided officials in countries including Germany, Hungary, Indonesia and Qatar which had been in talks with Olympic officials about shaping bids.

 That dialogue will continue with a “pool of interested parties” to host the Olympics in 2036 or 2040, Bach suggested.